Why Is My Neon Tetra Not Swimming? Shocking Causes And Solutions

-If you want to know about these things in detail, keep on reading further ahead.
+Keep reading further if you want to know about these things in detail.

 Why Is My Neon Tetra Not Swimming?

-Neon tetras tend to be still when they are not in a proper health condition or find it difficult to breathe.
+Neon tetras tend to be still when they are not in proper health or find breathing difficult.
 Therefore, let us study why your neon tetra is not swimming, as it can be due to the following reasons.

 Wrong Water Parameters